hypothesis/h/CONTRIBUTING.rst

 Licensing
 ---------
-Before submitting significant contributions, we ask that sign one of our Contributor License Agreements.
+Before submitting significant contributions, we ask that you sign one of our Contributor License Agreements.
 This practice ensures that the rights of contributors to their contributions are preserved and protects the ongoing availability of the project and a commitment to